Driving Reward And Recognition In The Workplace

 Recognition

-Recognition should not only be reserved for achievements and going above and beyond.
+Recognition should not be reserved for achievements and going above and beyond.
 Showing an interest in people and recognising things that are important to them is also essential when wanting to show you care.
-Similarly, recognising people's achievements outside of work shows you take an interest in them as a person.
+Similarly, recognising people's achievements outside of work shows you take an interest in them as people.

 Occasions

-Saying ‘congratulations’ on occasions such as birthdays and work anniversaries is not enough.
-Companies and leaders need to go the extra mile when it comes to recognising occasions that people may find important.
+Saying ‘congratulations’ on birthdays and work anniversaries is not enough.
+Companies and leaders need to go the extra mile when recognising occasions that people may find important.
 Organise a card or a small present/ reward to say thank you.
 Personal recognition can also be extended to weddings, new homes or wedding anniversaries.

 Peer-to-peer appreciation

 Create a workspace where colleagues appreciate each other.
 Encourage people within the business to endorse one another openly.
 Let people vote for people who have gone above and beyond or a monthly or weekly award.
-Peer-to-peer recognition is more valuable for people as they are being recognised for not only their achievements but their contribution to the team.
+Peer-to-peer recognition is more valuable for people as they are recognised for their achievements and contributions to the team.

 Shout Outs